valeriansaliou/bloom/README.md

 It is completely agnostic of your API implementation, and requires minimal changes to your existing API code to work.

-Bloom relies on `redis`, [configured as a LRU cache](https://github.com/valeriansaliou/bloom/blob/master/examples/config/redis.conf) to store cached data.
+Bloom relies on `redis`, [configured as a cache](https://github.com/valeriansaliou/bloom/blob/master/examples/config/redis.conf) to store cached data.
 It is built in Rust and focuses on performance and low resource usage.

 **Important: Bloom works great if your API implements REST conventions.
 Your API needs to use HTTP read methods, namely `GET`, `HEAD` solely as read methods (do not use HTTP GET parameters as a way to update data).**